2 Introduction to Data Representation

 Some examples of codings that you will see are:

-• Characters which are represented as ASCII code (7 bits), extended ASCII (8 bits) or UTF (16 or more bits) used to represent other characters (e.g. for accented charcters, other alphabets and languages, math symbols, emojis, and other purposes.
+• Characters which are represented as ASCII code (7 bits), extended ASCII (8 bits) or UTF (1-4 bytes) used to represent other characters (e.g. for accented characters, other alphabets and languages, math symbols, emojis) and other purposes.

 • Other numerical encodings, such as Binary Coded Decimal (BCD)